How to Develop Your Winning, Goal-Based EHR Integration Strategies

 Healthcare businesses should prioritize conforming to industry standards, adopting a single, shared data model for all data organizations, and using a common language for all data structures.

-2. Achieve Functionaal Integration
+2. Achieve Functional Integration

-In addition to standards that enable the transmission of electronic health information, health systems must be prepared to tackle technological and administrative barriers to achieve real integration.
+In addition to standards that enable the transmission of electronic health information, health systems must be prepared to tackle technological and administrative barriers to achieve real EHR integration.

 3. Develop Use Cases